Reader in French Studies

 Security, prison, policing

 I am currently writing a genealogical study of 'governance' in the (in)security society.
-The book aims to present a systematic historical and theoretical account of administering power under neoliberalism and to argue for its continuity with technologies of (in)security.
+The book aims to present a systematic historical, theoretical and technical account of administering power under neoliberalism and to examine its reliance on technologies of (in)security.

 - 'Gilets jaunes: why the French working poor are demanding Emmanuel Macron's resignation' (29 November 2018) and television interviews on les gilets jaunes for France24 (4th December and 10th December), China Global TV, Russia Today and CNBC Arabiya.